 - Recognition: Each tutorial lists the contributors at the bottom of the tutorial with a link to your profile.
 This gives you great exposure and is great to add to your resume.

-- Make a Difference: We get emails every day about how our tutorials help our readers make their first app, get their dream job or accomplish a lifelong dream of making their own game.
+- Make a Difference: We get emails every day about how our tutorials help our readers make their first app, get their dream job or accomplish a lifelong dream of making their own app.
 This means a lot to us, and it makes all the hard work worth it!

 - Free Stuff: As a final bonus, by joining the Tutorial Team you’ll get a free copy of all of the products we sell on the site.
+This is worth $5000.

 Our Tutorial Team Sub-teams

 - iOS: Tutorials on iOS topics in Swift and SwiftUI.
+This team is currently full.

 - Android: Tutorials on Android topics in Kotlin.
+This team is currently full.

 - Flutter: Tutorials on Flutter topics in Dart.